vk-cs/docs-public/docs/en/additionals/start/support-faq/support-faq.md

 ## Where can I view data on the health and failures of services?

-This data is published on the [system status](https://status.mcs.mail.ru/) page.
+This data is published on the [system status](https://status.msk.cloud.vk.com) page.

 ## Where can I change the data of a legal entity?

-To fill in the data about the legal entity, go to [personal account](https://mcs.mail.ru/app/account/profile), click on the name of your account and select **Project Settings** from the drop-down menu.
+To fill in the data about the legal entity, go to [personal account](https://msk.cloud.vk.com/app/en/), click on the name of your account and select **Project Settings** from the drop-down menu.
 On the page that opens, on the **General Information** tab, you can change the data of the legal entity.

 ## Is there individual support for services in VK Cloud?

-On the VK Cloud you can connect the priority support service (Managed Services) from VK Cloud experts.
-To use this service, [leave a request](https://mcs.mail.ru/managed-services/).
+In VK Cloud you can connect the priority support service (Managed Services) from VK Cloud experts.
+To use this service, leave a request [on the website](https://cloud.vk.com/professional-services/).

 Also check out the [full list of Managed Services](/en/additionals/start/support/support-info#individual_support).